Skip to content

 5. Rigor Changes How Colleges Interpret Your Grades

 Rigor is one of the most important academic signals in your application.
 It shows colleges not just how smart you are, but how willing you are to stretch yourself.
+According to NACAC data, 63.8% of colleges rate the rigor of high school curriculum as a “considerably important” factor in admissions decisions.

 Admissions teams study your transcript to understand: